Linda J. Wachner: Biography

-Born to a Jewish family in New York City and raised in Queens, New York, the daughter of Shirley and Herman Wachner.
+Born to a Jewish family in New York City and raised in Queens, the daughter of Shirley and Herman Wachner.
 Her father was a fur salesman and her mother worked as a sales associate at Saks Fifth Avenue.
 In 1966, Wachner graduated with a B.A. in business administration from the University of Buffalo.
 After school, she held a succession of jobs first working for the Associated Merchandising Corporation, the New York City buying arm of Federated Department Stores; then as an assistant buyer at Foley's department store in Houston; and then as the bra and girdle buyer at Macy's in New York City.
 In 1974, she then took a marketing job at Warnaco and soon became a vice president, the company's first.
 In 1978, she went to work for Norton Simon tasked with turning around the money-losing U.S. division of Max Factor.
 In her second year, the division reported a $5 million profit.
 Max Factor was purchased by Esmark in 1983 and then after being purchased by Beatrice Foods in 1984, Wachner raised $280 million and tried to buy the company; Beatrice rejected her offer.

 In 1986, hearing that Warnaco's CEO, Robert Matura, wanted to take the company private, she partnered with Los Angeles investor Andrew Galef and offered $36 a share for the company.
 Although a bidding war broke out with competing bidder Matura, Wachner and Galef ultimately won the bid paying $46.50 a share or $550 million of which $500 million was borrowed via Drexel Burnham Lambert.
 Wachner effectively took control of the company becoming at the time the only female CEO of a Fortune 500 industrial company.
 In October 1991, Warnaco went public.
 She shrunk the business, selling off money losing lines to focus on two divisions: intimate apparel and menswear.